-The school's safeguarding arrangements are inspected by Ofsted under the judgements for leadership & management and also impact the judgement on the personal development, behaviour and welfare of children and learners.
+The School's safeguarding arrangements are inspected by Ofsted under the judgements for leadership & management and also impact the judgement on the personal development, behaviour and welfare of children and learners.

-This policy is available on the school website and all staff and volunteers are required to read it and confirm they have done so in writing before commencing work in school.
+This policy is available on the School website and all staff and volunteers are required to read it and confirm they have done so in writing before commencing work at Shustoke C of E Primary School.